afran18/ar-quote-maker/README.md

 The primary goal is to make the quotation generation process efficient, accurate, and easy to manage for small businesses or individuals who frequently need to issue quotes.

-## Key Features (Planned)
+## Key Features

 * **Intuitive Form for Item Entry:**

+  * Feature for adding customer details and storing quotes for each customer.

-  * A dedicated form on the left half of the screen for entering details of each line item (e.g., item name, description, quantity, unit price, tax rate).
+  * A dedicated form for entering details of each line item (e.g., item name, description, quantity, unit price, tax rate).

-  * Dynamic addition/removal of line items.
+  * Dynamic addition and removal of line items.

+  * Easy retrieval for previously stored customers, quotes and editing customer details and quotations.

 * **Real-time Tabular Display:**

-  * The right half of the screen will display all entered items in a clear, tabular format.
+  * All entered items are displayed in a clear, tabular format.

-  * Automatic calculation of sub-totals, taxes, and grand total as items are added or modified.
+  * Automatic calculation of sub-totals, taxes, and a grand total as items are added or modified.

 * **Quotation Details:**

   * Fields for customer information (name, email, mobile, address).

-  * Fields for quote number, date, and validity period.
+  * Fields for quote items, date.

 * **PDF Generation:**

   * Ability to generate a professional-looking PDF document of the complete quotation.

-  * Options to include company logo, terms and conditions.
+  * Options to include a company logo and terms and conditions.

-* **Data Persistence (Future):**
+* **Data Persistence:**

-  * Ability to save quotations for future reference and editing.
+  * Ability to save and load quotations for future reference and editing.

-  * Load previously saved quotations.

-  * Will use SQLite for local data storage as this will be used locally.

 ## Technologies